NLnetLabs/cascade/doc/manual/source/architecture.rst

 view of the world possessed by each daemon.

-This is because with Cascade the second daemon, :program:`kmip2pkcs11`, is much simpler than the OpenDNSEC signer daemon, it only receives and executes signing requests on a per DNS RRSET basis, it is not responsible for the entire zone and exists to shield the main Cascade daemon from the risks posed by PKCS#11.
+This is because with Cascade the second daemon, :program:`kmip2pkcs11`, is much simpler than the OpenDNSSEC signer daemon.
+It only receives and executes signing requests on a per DNS RRSET basis and it is not responsible for the entire zone.

 OpenDNSSEC is not able to communicate directly from the Enforcer to a remotely running Signer, it is only able to write files to disk and then expects the